kylemanna/blog.kylemanna.com/_posts/2016-10-03-logging-all-the-things-with-rsyslog-and-papertrail.md

 ## Keeping Track of Problems

 While wrestling around with setting up failure event tracking for a new server using systemd and my [onfailure hack](/linux/monitoring-systemd-and-failing-services/) I was reminded of [Papertrail](https://papertrailapp.com).
-On a past project we used Papertrail to aggregate logs until we out grew it moved to the ELK stack.
+On a past project we used Papertrail to aggregate logs until we out grew it and moved to the ELK stack.

-In the interest of keeping things simple I figured I could just funnel all my logs from Arch, Ubuntu and Raspbian (aka Debian) cloud servers and real boxes to the Papertrail cloud and setup alerts using their free service tier.
+In the interest of keeping things simple I figured I could just funnel all my logs from Arch Linux, Ubuntu and Raspbian (aka Debian) cloud servers and real boxes to the Papertrail cloud and setup alerts using their free service tier.

 Before committing to that, I poked around a bit to determine if Papertrail was still the best option.